codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why is the new Kindle screen textured to look like paper?
-So you feel write at home.
+Some people say that comedians who tell one too many light bulb jokes soon burn out, but they don't know watt they are talking about.
+They're not that bright.

 ## Daily Trivia

-Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
+Which of these is the name for the failed key escrow device introduced by the National Security Agency in 1993?
- 1. JavaScript
+ 1. Skipjack
- 2. PHP
+ 2. Nautilus
- 3. Python
+ 3. Enigma Machine
- 4. C#
+ 4. Clipper Chip

 <details>
   <summary>Answer</summary>
-  JavaScript
+  Clipper Chip
 </details>